For online security purposes, never set up a WordPress site using the user name “admin”.

 Click on Users > All Users in your main menu …

-Select the option to assign all content owned by the old admin account and reassigned it to the new admin, then confirm the deletion of the old account …
+Select the option to attribute all content owned by the old user account and reassigned it to the new admin, then confirm the deletion of the old admin account …

 You are now left with only the new Admin account, effectively changing your WordPress admin user name …